Who to Contact

-Bachelor of Science & Associate Degree in Science students should contact a Faculty Officer for advice in the first instance.
+Bachelor of Science (73O) students should contact a Faculty Officer for advice in the first instance.

 Each degree has course specifications (i.e. rules for completion) together with a schedule of units which are the principle references that should be used when choosing your units.
 You should read the course structure information, together with the schedules, before selecting your units.

 - Select the link for the degree you are taking, for example: 'Bachelor of Science (73O)'

 - Select the tab titled "What You'll Study".

 Timetable information for units is available online - see the Class Timetable Guide for instructions, or go directly to the Class Timetable webpage.